-- (4) not include any fees or other charges to persons participating in the program, except that each thermostat wholesaler, thermostat technician, or thermostat retailer that is provided with one or more collection containers may be charged a program administration fee not to exceed \$75 per collection container. - (a-5) The education and outreach efforts required under subdivision (a)(1) of this Section must include: - (A) The development of public service announcements promoting the proper management of mercury thermostats taken out of service. - (B) The creation and maintenance of a publicly accessible website for the dissemination of educational materials.
+- (4) not include any fees or other charges to persons participating in the program, except that each thermostat wholesaler, thermostat technician, or thermostat retailer that is provided with one or more collection containers may be charged a program administration fee not to exceed \$75 per collection container. - (a-5) The education and outreach efforts required under subdivision (a) (1) of this Section must include: - (A) The development of public service announcements promoting the proper management of mercury thermostats taken out of service. - The creation and maintenance of a publicly accessible website for the dissemination of educational materials.
 The materials must be in a form and format that can be easily downloaded and printed.
 The Agency must be provided with a link to the website.
-The materials posted on the website must include, but are not limited to, all of the following: - (i) Signs designed to inform thermostat technicians and retail consumers of the program and encourage their participation.
+The materials posted on the website must include, but are not limited to, all of the following:

+- (i) inform Signs designed to thermostat technicians and retail consumers of the program and encourage their participation.
 The signs must be designed so that they can be prominently displayed and will be easily visible to thermostat technicians and retail consumers. - (ii) Written materials, or templates of written materials, that thermostat wholesalers and thermostat retailers can provide to technicians and retail consumers at the time thermostats are purchased or delivered.
-The written material or templates must include, but are not limited to, information about the proper management of mercury thermostats taken out of service and opportunities for the collection of such thermostats.

-- (C) The development of strategies to contact and work with thermostat wholesalers, technicians, and retailers to secure support for, and participation in, the proper management of mercury thermostats taken out of service. - (D) The development of strategies to encourage support and participation by thermostat retailers to educate retail consumers on the proper management of mercury thermostats taken out of service. - (b) No later than January 1, 2010, thermostat manufacturers must, individually or collectively, submit to the Agency a plan for a mercury thermostat collection program.
-The plan must demonstrate that the collection program meets the requirements of subsection (a) of this Section.
-In reviewing a plan, the Agency may consider the plan's consistency with other thermostat manufacturer's collection plans in this State and mercury thermostat collection programs in other states.
-In addition, the Agency may consult with thermostat manufacturers, thermostat wholesalers, thermostat technicians,
+The written material or templates must include, but are not limited to, information about the proper management of mercury thermostats taken out of service and opportunities for the collection of such thermostats. - (C) The development of strategies to contact and work with thermostat wholesalers, technicians, and retailers to secure support for, and participation in, the proper management of mercury thermostats taken out of service. - (D) The development of strategies to encourage support and participation by thermostat retailers to educate retail consumers on the proper management of mercury thermostats taken out of service. - (b) No later than January 1, 2010, thermostat manufacturers must, individually or collectively, submit to the Agency a plan for a mercury thermostat collection program.
+The plan must

-- thermostat retailers, and environmental interest groups.
-1 2 Within 120 days after its receipt of a plan, the Agency must 3 approve or deny the plan in writing.
-The Agency must approve the plan, with or without modifications, if the thermostat 4 5 manufacturer's collection program meets the requirements of subsection (a) of this Section.
-If the Agency denies the plan 6 or approves the plan with conditions, the Agency's decision 7 8 shall be subject to appeal to the Board in accordance with the 9 procedures of Section 40 of the Environmental Protection Act 10 for appealing permit denials or conditions. - (C) No later than September 1, 2010, thermostat manufacturers must, individually or collectively, implement an Agency-approved mercury thermostat collection program, including any modifications required by the Agency. - (d) No later than March 1, 2011, and no later than March 1 each year thereafter, thermostat manufacturers individually or collectively, submit to the Agency a report on their mercury thermostat collection program that at a minimum contains the following information: - (1) the number of mercury thermostats collected under the program during the previous calendar year; - (2) the estimated total amount of mercury contained in the mercury thermostats collected under the program during the previous calendar year; - (3) an evaluation of the effectiveness of the program, including, but not limited to, the effectiveness of the
+1 demonstrate that the collection program meets the requirements 2 of subsection (a) of this Section.
+In reviewing a plan, the Agency may consider the plan's consistency with other 3 4 thermostat manufacturer's collection plans in this State and 5 mercury thermostat collection programs in other states.
+In 6 consult the Agency may with thermostat 7 manufacturers, thermostat wholesalers, thermostat technicians, 8 thermostat retailers, and environmental interest 9 Within 120 days after its receipt of a plan, the Agency must 10 approve or deny the plan in writing.
+The Agency must approve 11 the plan, with or without modifications, if the thermostat manufacturer's collection program meets the requirements of 12 13 subsection (a) of this Section.
+If the Agency denies the plan 14 or approves the plan with conditions, the Agency's decision 15 shall be subject to appeal to the Board in accordance with the 16 procedures of Section 40 of the Environmental Protection Act for appealing permit denials or conditions.
+17

+- (c) No later than September 1, 2010, thermostat manufacturers must, individually or collectively, implement an Agency-approved mercury thermostat collection program, including any modifications required by the Agency. - (d) No later than March 1, 2011, and no later than March 1 of each year thereafter, thermostat manufacturers must, individually or collectively, submit to the Agency a report on their mercury thermostat collection program that at a minimum contains the following information: